The intrinsic Toeplitz structure and its applications in algebraic Riccati equations: CARE

 \end{proof} According to \cref{thm:incorp:care}, we are able to make incorporation easily and solve \cref{eq:incorp}.
 One thing worth mentioning is that $C_t$ is not difficult to calculate.
 Putting \cref{eq:I+TT:inv:care} into \cref{eq:thm:incorp:care},

 where $\Xi_1,\Xi_2$ is defined as in \cref{eq:Xt=SDS:care}, and

 \Cref{thm:incorp:care} gives the detailed form of \cref{eq:incorp} at $\wtd X=X_t$.
-Note that the sequence $\set{X_t}$ can be generated by the RADI method introduced in \cite{bennerBKS2018radi}, if the initial approximation is $0$ and the same shifts are used, which is actually make incorporation at each $t=1$ iteratively.
+Note that the sequence $\set{X_t}$ can be generated by the RADI method introduced in \cite{bennerBKS2018radi}, if the initial approximation is $0$ and the same shift $\gamma_t=\gamma$ is used at each step.
+If we make incorporation at $t=1$ in each iteration, then the process is actually the RADI method.
 As a direct consequence, we have the following result. \begin{theorem} For $X_t$ defined by DRE \cref{eq:ddre:care} and $C_t$ defined by \cref{eq:thm:incorp:care},

 or equivalently, $\Delta_t$ is the approximate solution to \cref{eq:incorp} at $\wtd X=X_t$ generated by DRE \cref{eq:ddre:care} on $t=1$. \end{theorem}